mautic/documentation/en/focus/README.md

 Each focus/goal will have slightly different settings but all have a few in common:

-1. Animate? - simply determine if
+1. Animate? - determines whether the focus item animates into view or just appears.
-1. When to engage - this determines when the focus is engaged based on visitor interaction.
+2. When to engage - this determines when the focus is engaged based on visitor interaction.
 It can be immediate, on scroll, timed, or with an exit attempt.
 If `Visitor intends to leave` is chosen, an option appears that allows configuration if links within the site should trigger the engagement or not.
-2. How often to engage - should the visitor be engaged every time, once per session, or during a period of time?
+3. How often to engage - should the visitor be engaged every time, once per session, or during a period of time?
-3. Stop engaging after a conversion - once a user clicks the link or submits the form (not applicable for displaying a notice), enabling this option will no longer engage the visitor.
+4. Stop engaging after a conversion - once a user clicks the link or submits the form (not applicable for displaying a notice), enabling this option will no longer engage the visitor.

 ### Focus Style